-- Modular growth for high densities of WAN headend routers and WAN services, such as a Cisco Wide Area Application Services appliance. - Wireless LAN controller termination in a central location for larger campus populations.
+- Modular growth for high densities of WAN head end routers and WAN services, such as a Cisco Wide Area Application Services appliance. - Wireless LAN controller termination in a central location for larger campus populations. - Fault domains separate from the LAN access for a more resilient overall network. - IP address summarization from WAN or Internet edge toward the core of the network.